 To be in good standing, students must maintain an overall cumulative GPA of 2.50 or higher with at least a grade of "C" (2.00) in each undergraduate education course.
 Any undergraduate education student whose cumulative GPA falls below 2.50 may be placed on academic probation or suspended from enrollment in professional courses for the next semester.
-Students on academic probation or suspension from the university and/or the College of Education must seek advisement from a College of Education academic advisor before registering for additional course work.
+Students on academic probation or suspension from the university and/or the College of Teacher Education and Leadership must seek advisement from a college academic advisor before registering for additional course work.
 Probation and/or suspension status for academic reasons begins on the first day of classes of the semester after the probation or suspension action.
-Students placed on probation or suspension for any reason are subject to disqualification by the College of Education at the end of the following semester if the conditions imposed for reinstatement are not met.
+Students placed on probation or suspension for any reason are subject to disqualification by the College of Teacher Education and Leadership at the end of the following semester if the conditions imposed for reinstatement are not met.
 Students placed on probation or suspension for any reason are reviewed at the end of the following semester.